Beokro/minix_virtural_machine/README.md

 # Loading Image

-1. Now you done all the preparation you need.
+1. Now you done all the parts you need.
 Let's go ahead and load the Minix3 image into the VirtualBox.
 Open the VirtualBox application.
 If you can not find it, press F4 to enter the application page.
 Use the search bar at top to locate VirtualBox.  <br>

     <img src="https://github.com/Beokro/minix_virtural_machine/raw/master/screenshots/6.png" width='550' height='410'/>
 <br><br>